 High-demand for clothing pushes brands to produce new monthly fashion ranges and the planet and its resources bear the brunt of this as many chemicals are used to turn raw materials into wearable clothing.

-Consumers are becoming more aware of the toxicity that fast fashion brings and are searching for more bio-friendly options and this is something that fashion textiles courses focus on.
+Consumers are becoming more aware of the toxicity that fast fashion brings and are searching for more bio-friendly options and this is something that fashion courses focus on.

 This blog highlights some pragmatic measures that the fashion industry needs to take to maintain a healthy balance between fashion and the environment.